Phenyo28/RBN-Health-Monitoring-Device-project-3-PD/README.md

 # RBN-Health-Monitoring-Device-project-3-PD
 ---
----
 This project is an IoT-enabled healthcare monitoring device designed to measure and record vital signs, specifically pulse rate and body temperature, in real time.
 Using sensors connected to an ESP32 microcontroller, the system collects health data and transmits it over Wi-Fi to a mobile application, where it is displayed for easy monitoring.
 The device provides a portable and affordable solution for continuous health tracking, making it useful for patients, caregivers, and healthcare providers.
 By enabling timely detection of irregularities and supporting remote access, the project contributes to improved preventive healthcare and has potential for future expansion with additional sensors and advanced features.

-## Who is the project designed for (target user)?
+## Thos project is desiigned for
-Patients who need continuous monitoring of vital signs.
+- Patients who need continuous monitoring of vital signs.
-Caregivers and family members responsible for health supervision.
+- Caregivers and family members responsible for health supervision.
-Healthcare providers who want remote access to patient data for timely interventions.
+- Healthcare providers who want remote access to patient data for timely interventions.
 ---